 The bases and the bodies of the birds are fully enclosed by silver but are likely to be filled with lac.
 The silver used is however quite thick sheet silver.

 The pair are in excellent condition.
-There are no losses and only minor, invisible ‘touching up’ restoration work has been carried out on the enamels to restore some minor flaking.
+There are no losses and only minor restoration (and now invisible) work has been carried out to restore some minor chipping to the edges of the enamelling.
 There are no losses or repairs to the silver.

 Birdwood, G., The Industrial Arts of India, 1880.